openfun/cloudkey-py/README.txt

   :param expires: the UNIX epoch expiration time
     (default is ``time() + 7200`` (2 hours from now)).
   :type expires: int
+  :param download: True to get the download url
+    (default is ``False``).
+  :type expires: bool
+  :param filename: the download url filename,
+    It overrides the download parameter if set.
+  :type expires: str
   :param version: arbitrary integer inserted in the url for the cache flush.
-    Use this parameter only if needed, and change its value only when a cache flush is required.
+    Use this parameter only if needed, and modify its value only when a cache flush is required.
   :type version: int

   The following arguments may be required if the ``SecLevel.DELEGATE``